College Basketball Rankings: Big Ten Teams in AP Top 25 This Week

 Sammy Jacobs

 Every week we will look at the Big Ten basketball teams ranked in the AP Top 25 and those lurking just outside of it.
-Thanksgiving week was significant for the B1G, which currently contains six teams inside the Top 25.
-The Iowa Hawkeyes fell out, but Ohio State moved in.

-Let’s look at the members of the Big Ten who are in the AP Top 25.
+Last week saw the ACC-Big Ten Challenge (won by the ACC) and the opening of conference play.
+There was some shifting in the Big Ten, but five teams remain in the polls.

 This website uses cookies to improve your experience while you navigate through the website.
 Out of these cookies, the cookies that are categorized as necessary are stored on your browser as they are essential for the working of basic functionalities of the website.
 We also use third-party cookies that help us analyze and understand how you use this website.
 These cookies will be stored in your browser only with your consent.
 You also have the option to opt-out of these cookies.
 But opting out of some of these cookies may have an effect on your browsing experience.